On Heartbreak:

 with a particular feminist without making any kind of material contribution.

-I think that its on the level of material contributions that
+I think that it’s on the level of material contributions that

 men need to be known by feminist women.
 BR: Your descriptions of anti-Semitism and Christian dominance in your educational experience and neighborhood and in your time in Greece were really powerful and frightening to read.
 Your previous book, Scapegoat, engaged with Jewish identity and women in really powerful ways as well.
 What do you want your readers to understand about the impact of anti-Semitism in shaping your feminist politics and about the relationship between anti-Semitism and sexism?
 AD: The importance